 Children:

 ii.
-Abraham Dyck 194 was born 22 November 1848 and died 10 May 1851.
+Abraham Dyck 193 was born on 22 Nov 1848 and died on 10 May 1851.

-61. Elisabeth Dyck,93 daughter of Johann Dyck, was born 15 October 1819 and died 15 July 1909 in Hopefarm, Montcalm, Manitoba.
+61. Elisabeth Dyck,93 daughter of Johann Dyck, was born on 15 Oct 1819 and died on 15 Jul 1909 in Hopefarm, Montcalm, Manitoba.

 Elisabeth had two sons with Abraham Dyck before he died.
 She married Dirk Dyck next.
 He was an alarmingly old man, some 35 years older than her and over 60 when they married.
 He died shortly after the wedding.
 This is what comes from marrying a much younger woman.
 She learned her lesson though.
 Her third husband, Abraham Flamming, was about six years younger than Elisabeth.
 He immigrated to Canada with her and their family on 27 July 1874 on the S.S.
 Nova Scotian.
 In 1901, she was living with son Peter's family in the Hopefarm area, Regional Municipality of Montcalm (17-3-1E).